bloccooo/envisible/README.md

 envi exec -T -- KUBECONFIG={KUBECONFIG_AS_FILE_PATH} kubectl get nodes
 ```

-Without `-t`, curly-brace tokens are passed through to the subprocess unchanged — useful when the command itself uses `{...}` syntax (e.g. kubectl jsonpath).
-With `-t`, if a token has no matching secret, `envi` prints a warning and leaves the token as-is rather than failing.
+Without `-T`, curly-brace tokens are passed through to the subprocess unchanged — useful when the command itself uses `{...}` syntax (e.g. kubectl jsonpath).
+With `-T`, if a token has no matching secret, `envi` prints a warning and leaves the token as-is rather than failing.

 Template tokens are not shell syntax, so they pass through the shell unexpanded and are resolved by `envi` itself before the command runs.
 File-backed secrets are written to a temporary directory with `0600` permissions and deleted automatically when the command exits.
 The `--tag` filter applies to template lookups the same way it does to environment variable injection.